 What Is MAP Pricing?

 MAP Pricing or Minimum Advertised Price is a minimum amount that you expect resellers to agree not to advertise below.
-We see this used with Apple, HP Printers and Bose Speakers–where every outlet (retail, online, VARs) sell it for the exact same price (usually the MSRP (Manufactures Suggested Retail Price) or the MSP (Manufactures Suggested Price)–sometimes used interchangeably).
+We see this used with Apple, HP Printers, and Bose Speakers–where every outlet (retail, online, VARs) sells it for the exact same price (usually the MSRP (Manufactures Suggested Retail Price) or the MSP (Manufactures Suggested Price)–sometimes used interchangeably).

 MAP pricing has a few advantages.

 - Protect certain partner types.
 It is an attempt by the vendor to standardize pricing across their entire channel.
 This helps ensure the product is profitable across all channels by preventing or reducing deep discounting and making some channels non-competitive, especially if they have a store-front vs pure online.
 This is critical if your product sells more when the prospect can see it in, touch it, use it or hear it in retail with in-store displays.
 These displays can make or break certain product types–even if the prospect buys online from the store or another online outlet later.

 - Maintain brand perception.
 MAP pricing can also protect the perception of the brand (think of the Apple, HP and Bose examples–all have a perception (real or actual) of being top-tier brands).